ryreed/documentation_NGINX_a/content/nginx/admin-guide/load-balancer/http-load-balancer.md

 <span id="ntlm"></span>
-## Load Balancing of Microsoft Exchange Servers
+## Load Balance Microsoft Exchange Servers

 In [NGINX Plus Release 7](https://docs.nginx.com/nginx/releases/#nginxplus-release7-r7) and later, NGINX Plus can proxy Microsoft Exchange traffic to a server or a group of servers and load balance it.